alexandre-hallaine/Rainfall/level7/walkthrough.md

 [...]
 ```

-As mentioned before we want overflow the value pointed by `buffer1->ptr` until we reach `&buffer2->ptr`.
+As mentioned before we want to overflow the value pointed by `buffer1->ptr` until we reach `&buffer2->ptr`.
 So let's calculate the offset needed:
 ```
 buffer1->ptr = 0x0804a018
 buffer2 = 0x0804a028